usagov/usagov-2021/cypress/README.md

 How to write and debug test scripts.

 ### Element Selection
+The method of selecting elements comes from the .get and .find functions.
+Using

 ### DOM Assertions
 Cypress is built with the Mocha Javascript testing framework and Chai assertion library, which support BDD / TDD assertions.
+Most DOM assertions are set up through a .should function and you can get a comprehensive list of these assertions [here](https://docs.cypress.io/guides/references/assertions).

 ### CSS Assertions
 Most visual validation can and should be done with screenshot comparisons, but CSS validation comes in handy when visual testing fails.